 Life Insurance financially provides for your loved ones in the event of your death, or if you are diagnosed with a terminal illness.
 It can allow your family to keep their home, help support your children, and allow your partner to continue living the life you had planned together.

-How Recovery (Trauma) Insurance can help if you have a stroke
+How Critical Illness (Trauma) Insurance can help if you have a stroke

-While Life Insurance will protect your family in the event of a serious stroke, Recovery (Trauma) Insurance can give you financial freedom if you require extensive medical treatment and care to recover your health, or make adaptations to you home to adapt to life after a stroke.
+While Life Insurance will protect your family in the event of a serious stroke, Critical Illness (Trauma) Insurance can give you financial freedom if you require extensive medical treatment and care to recover your health, or make adaptations to you home to adapt to life after a stroke.

 What many people don’t realise is that health insurance doesn’t cover the ongoing costs of treatment.
-A lump sum payment from your Recovery (Trauma) Insurance policy gives you the financial security and flexibility during physically challenging times.
+A lump sum payment from your Critical Illness (Trauma) Insurance policy gives you the financial security and flexibility during physically challenging times.

 A lot can change after a stroke.
 You may be faced with some life changes, whether it be in your bodily function, your independence or mobility, your ability to think and communicate, and in your relationships with people.
 For more information on life after a stroke, take a look at our booklet that offers practical tools and techniques to help you lead a fulfilling life